supervisely/developer-portal/getting-started/python-sdk-tutorials/video.md

 ### Init API client

-Init API for communicating with Supervisely Instance.
+First, we load environment variables with credentials and init API for communicating with Supervisely Instance.

 ```python
 load_dotenv("local.env")